staradix-com/ansible-role-radix-node-configurator/README.md

 * You can test the role with Vagrant and VirtualBox.
 Both need to be installed.
 * The command is: `VAGRANT_EXPERIMENTAL="cloud_init,disks" vagrant up`
 * You need at least: 200GB Disk space, 16GB of RAM free and 4vCPUs.
+* Note; I use the Vagrant box only to run the playbooks on, usually, a VPS at Hetzner or AWS.

 License
 -------